epiverse-trace/finalsize/README.md

 Kucharski, Adam J., Kin O. Kwok, Vivian W. I. Wei, Benjamin J. Cowling, Jonathan M. Read, Justin Lessler, Derek A. Cummings, and Steven Riley.
 2014.
-“The Contribution of Social Behaviour to the Transmission of Influenza A in a Human Population.” *PLoS Pathogens* 10 (6): e1004206.
+“The contribution of social behaviour to the transmission of influenza A in a human population.” *PLoS pathogens* 10 (6): e1004206.
 <https://doi.org/10.1371/journal.ppat.1004206>.

 </div>